This post may contain affiliate sales links. Please see my full disclosure policy for details

 - If you don’t have an 8-inch springform pan, you can still use your baking pan but I suggest to get a cake collar, plastic wrap or parchment paper if you plan to remove it from the pan.
 You need to make sure it covers the bottom of the pan if you want to lift it out.

 How to make the chocolate ganache layer

-- The best recommendation I have for chocolate ganache is to use a 3:1 ratio of heavy cream to chocolate.
+- I recommend using a 3:1 ratio of heavy cream to chocolate.
 Microwave the chocolate together with the heavy cream in 30 second increments, stirring as needed.

 - Once it’s completely melted stir it until the cream in completely dissolved in the chocolate and it’s nice and smooth.

 - Pour the ganache over the mousse layer and spread evenly with an angled spatula.

 - The ganache will be thin and pourable at first but as it cools and once refrigerated, it will thicken, but still be easy enough to cut right through.